web3-identity/cns-contracts/docs/Web3Controller.md

 ### rentPriceInFiat

-Domain rent price in CFX
+Domain rent price in Fiat, the `fiat decimals is 8`

 #### Parameters